nathanvid/infinitemage-website/content/chapters/chapter_0206.md

 "Thank you, Phoebe."

 If it hadn't been for Phoebe, he wouldn't have been able to make it this far.
-If he successfully rescued Amy and her group, Shirone would gladly give all the credit to Phoebe.
+If he successfully rescued Amy and his  group, Shirone would gladly give all the credit to Phoebe.

 "Hmph!
 What about me?
 I just followed along because what you were doing was so interesting.
 Just know that I absolutely won't care about it anymore from now on."